Battle of Athens (1946): Twelfth precinct polling place

 At the twelfth precinct the GI poll watchers were Bob Hairrell and Leslie Doolie, a one-armed veteran of the North African theater.
 The polling place was commanded by Mansfield man Minus Wilburn.
 Wilburn tried to let a young woman, who Hairrell believed was underage, vote.
 She had no poll tax receipt and was not listed in the voter registration.
 Hairrell grabbed Wilburn's wrist when he tried to deposit the ballot in the box.
 Wilburn struck Hairrell on the head with a blackjack and kicked him in the face.
 Wilburn closed the precinct and took the GIs and ballot box across the street to the jail.
 Hairrell was brutally beaten and was taken to the hospital.

 In response to foul language and taunts from the deputies, and the actions so far that day, Bill White, leader of the "fighting bunch", told his lieutenant Edsel Underwood to take five or six men and break into the National Guard Armory to steal weapons.
 The GIs took the front door keys from the caretaker and entered the building.
-They then armed themselves with sixty .30-06 Enfield rifles, two Thompson sub-machine guns, and ammunition.
+They then armed themselves with 70 rifles, two Thompson sub-machine guns, and ammunition.
 Lones Selber says White went for the guns himself.
 Bill White then distributed the rifles and a bandoleer of ammo to each of the 60 GIs.